-If you’re ready to acknowledge that you deserve to spend the better part of 40 hours a week in a stylish, supportive, and comfortable seat, we recommend Herman Miller’s Lino and the Cosm office chairs, which both happen to be on sale right now.
+If you’re ready to acknowledge that you deserve to spend the better part of 40 hours a week in a stylish, supportive, and comfortable seat, we recommend Herman Miller’s Lino, Cosm, and Sayl office chairs.

 Herman Miller offices chairs are heralded for their durability, high quality, and (of course) design.
 Because many of the parts are specifically designed to be customizable, but not adjustable, you are able to have a chair that feels custom-made without all the rattle-y plastic parts.
 There’s not much more you could ask for in an office chair that can stand the test of time—and a pandemic.

 Looking for more recommendations?
 Check out our other handpicked suggestions.

 - Theragun just rolled out a quiet, affordable mini massager